What is the Clery Act?

 - Law Enforcement Involvement - Victims have the right to notify police or decline police involvement.
 If the victim chooses to notify the police, campus security authorities can assist with the notification, if needed.

-- Protection Orders and No-Contact Orders - Where applicable, the MSU Police Department will assist with the acquisition, service, and enforcement of domestic violence and civil no-contact orders.
+- Protection Orders and No-Contact Orders - Where applicable, the Murray State Police Department will assist with the acquisition, service, and enforcement of domestic violence and civil no-contact orders.
 You may also request a “No Contact Order” from Student Affairs if you feel threatened or unsafe.

 2. How will Murray State Protect Victim Confidentiality?